MongoDB

 server_instance_storageEngine attribute connection_name, process, server Storage engine in use (for example, wiredTiger).

-Server operation counters Copied
+Server operation counters metrics Copied

 Metric Type Unit Dimensions Description